COSI-Lab/book/src/mirror/services.md

 _updated: Jan 15th 2023_

 [NGINX](https://nginx.org/en/) is Mirror's web server listening on ports 80 (http) and 443 (https).
-NGINX is responisbile for servering project files, generating index pages (for example <https://mirror.clarkson.edu/blender>), and redirecting requests for the website to [Mirror Software](./software.md).
+NGINX is responsible for serving project files, generating index pages (for example <https://mirror.clarkson.edu/blender>), and redirecting requests for the website to [Mirror Software](./software.md).

 **Configuration:**